Why Some Backlinks Have No Follow and What It Means for SEO

 Google now treats nofollow, sponsored, and UGC tags as hints.
 You get more control over your links and can fight spam better.
 Google might use these links for ranking, which was not true before.
 You should know what each link type does.
 This helps you avoid weak link-building and keeps your site strong.

-Nofollow Links and SEO Impact
+Nofollow Links and Their SEO Impact

 Direct vs. Indirect Effects